 The gas turbine is a major contributor to unavailability.
 It accounts for approximately 40% of the downtime for planned and unplanned maintenance.
-The HP expander-compressors account for approximately 25% and the LP expander-compressor accounts for approximately 12% of the downtime for planned and unplanned maintenance so cumulatively account for about 37%.
+The HP expander-compressors account for approximately 25% and the LP expander-compressor accounts for approximately 12% of the downtime for planned and unplanned maintenance.